DEVO27/Banking-System/README.md

 Throughout this article, I will demonstrate its properties and how it's used.

 ## Luhn algorithm
--The [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) is a widely used mathematical formula that will be used to validate the authenticity of identification numbers of our generated credit card numbers.
+- The [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) is a widely used mathematical formula that will be used to validate the authenticity of identification numbers of our generated credit card numbers.
 The first six digits in the program known as the MII or (Major Industry Identifier) will always start with 400000.